 CCYY-MM-DD_<Work Group Acronym>_Call_Minutes

-Any other file posted by the Work Group should conform to this basic naming format.
+Any other file posted by the WG or Committee should conform to this basic naming format.

 Unscheduled Meetings

-Work Groups requiring face-to-face meetings between scheduled Working Group meetings or calls have two options:
+WGs or Committess requiring face-to-face meetings between scheduled WG M sessions or conference calls have two options:

-An 'Out of Cycle Meeting' can be convened as defined in HL7 Governance and Operations Manual (GOM §11.04), which requires 30 days notice.
+An 'Out of Cycle Meeting' can be convened as defined in GOM §11.04, which requires 30 days notice.

-The issues may be discussed in an informal group, bringing forward recommendations to the list or as a discussion topic for the next regularly scheduled Work Group meeting or conference call.
-Recommendations brought forward by the informal group are not binding decisions until acted upon by the Work Group in regular session conforming to the notification requirements defined in Section 3.
+The issues may be discussed in an informal group, bringing forward recommendations to the list or as a discussion topic for the next regularly scheduled WGM session or conference call.
+Recommendations brought forward by the informal group are not binding decisions until acted upon by the WG or Committee in regular session conforming to the notification requirements defined in Section 3.

 Meeting Agenda Notification Timing